xchjason/CovidPopulationModel/README.md

 Running the Tufts COVID model involves these steps:

-### 3.1.1 Opening the control workbook (file created in Step 2.2.6)
+### 3.1.1 Open the control workbook (file created in Step 2.2.6)
-- Selecting a **training region** (Section 3.1.1)
+- Select a **training region** (Section 3.2.1)
-- Selecting a **target region** and **projection period** (Section 3.1.2)
+- Select a **target region** and **projection period** (Section 3.2.2)
-- Optionally adjusting any of these parameters (Section 3.1.3 and 3.2)
+- Adjust any of these parameters (optional - Section 3.3)

-### 3.1.2 Running the simulation by
+### 3.1.2 Run the simulation
-- Selecting and opening the appropriate COLAB notebook and executing code embedded code segments.
+- Open the appropriate COLAB notebook and executing code embedded code segments.
 These notebooks are in the Google project folder (see Section 2.2.2).
-- Running code segments by clicking on the square brackets to their left.
-For an illustration, look at the screenshot of the BASIC COLAB notebook below.
+- Run code segments by clicking on the square brackets to their left.
+- For an illustration, look at the screenshot of the BASIC COLAB notebook below.
   - That notebook has four code segments, each of which has a set of square brackets (“[ ]”) in its left margin.
   - To execute a code segment, click on the square brackets.
   - Note that when you mouse over the square brackets, a right-pointing arrow appears.